Frequently Asked Questions - Transfer Students

 Prospective transfer students should:

-• Contact the Transfer & Transition Advising Center to gain program/degree and transfer information and work with an advisor to assist in preparing a course of study to meet the academic requirements for the intended program/degree.
+- Contact the the Transfer Center to gain program/degree and transfer information and work with an advisor to assist in preparing a course of study to meet the academic requirements for the intended program/degree.
 When possible, courses should be selected which satisfy requirements at the receiving institution to maximize applicability of transfer credit.
 (Articulation agreements between schools facilitate transferring.)

 How do I access my UC email and Catalyst?